Address: 589 Low Gap Road, Ukiah, CA 95482

 - Noel OīNeill, Licensed Marriage Family Therapist who is currently the Behavioral Health Director in Trinity County.
 He is a resident of Willits

-- Gary Levenson-Palmer, native Californian, resident of Manchester, retired California State Department of Social Services manager with over 35 years of experience in child welfare, foster care programs
+- Chair -- Gary Levenson-Palmer, native Californian, resident of Manchester, retired California State Department of Social Services manager with over 35 years of experience in child welfare, foster care programs

 - Lindsay O'Neill, is from North County and is a mentoring and family liaison for the Laytonville Healthy Start Family Resource Center.
 She is dedicated to programs serving youth

-- Other members of the Commission include: Mendocino County Juvenile Court Judge: Honorable David Nelson; Mendocino County Chief Probation Officer: Jim O. Brown; Mendocino County Juvenile Hall Division Manager: Brady Bechtol; Ukiah Police Chief: Chris Dewey
+- Other members of the Commission include: Mendocino County Superior Court Judges: Honorable David Nelson and Honorable Clay Brennan; Mendocino County Chief Probation Officer: A.R.
+Buck Ganter; Mendocino County Juvenile Hall Division Manager: Brady Bechtol; Ukiah Police Chief: Chris Dewey

 Our Focus for 2013